 CHOCOLATE CAKE DRY INGREDIENTS

-- Unsweetened cocoa powder.
-You’re probably familiar with this cocoa powder already.
-This is the most common cocoa powder, Hershey’s Naturally Unsweetened Cocoa Powder.
+cocoa powder.
+You’re probably familiar with this cocoa powderalready.
+The most common cocoa powderis Hershey’s Naturally Unsweetened Cocoa Powder.
 Do not use Dutched Cocoa.
 It is processed differently and will react differently than unsweetened natural cocoa powder.
-(Dutched cocoa is what is used to get that distinct chocolate flavor in Oreos and my wildly popular Dark Chocolate Brown Sugar Cookies.)
+(Dutched cocoa is used to get that distinct chocolate flavor in Oreos and my wildly popular Dark Chocolate Brown Sugar Cookies.)

-- All-purpose flour.
-All-purpose flour provides the structure needed.
+All-purpose flourprovides the structure needed.
 Do not use cake flour it’s too fine for this cake.